robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

     * to remind people you are on the case,
     * because it is going to be all you have to show for much longer than you think.
 3. The data-value pyramid will help you establish and improve your APIs/components sooner rather than later.

+**Warning for maths types:** do not turn every little tech task into a research project.

 ---